AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 - *Material Wallpapers* ![premium](/img/icons/premium.png): Add a custom wallpaper per theme for the empty frame window.
 - *Show Overlays*: Displays an overlay when modals are open.
 - *Accent Mode* ![premium](/img/icons/premium.png): Make components stand out by setting them in the accent color (buttons, tabs, selections…)
-- *Striped Tool Windows*: Set the new Striped Tool Windows Layout
+- *Large Tool Windows*: Set the new Large Tool Windows Layout

 **[Project Frame Settings](/docs/configuration/project-frame-settings)**:
 - *Project Frame Colors* ![premium](/img/icons/premium.png): Add a colored stripe on the top of each window for easier differentiation